gomatcha/matcha-old/README.md

 Here we will walk you through the steps for building a simple Hello World app.
 It assumes basic knowledge of iOS and Go development.
 Please go through the Getting Started guide if you have not already done so.

 Crate a directory for your app in your $GOPATH.
-Adding it to version control is not necessary but probably a good idea.

     mkdir -p $GOPATH/src/github.com/overcyn/tutorial
-    cd $GOPATH/src/github.com/overcyn/tutorial
-    git init

 Now create a Xcode workspace in this directory and add the projects found in `$GOPATH/src/gomatcha.io/matcha/ios/`.
 There are 3 projects, Matcha, MatchaBridge, and Protobuf.
 You can do this by dragging the projects into your workspace.
 At this point you should be able to build the Matcha.framework.